 Dying From Anxiety

 The idea of dying from anxiety is something that most people don't think is possible until they experience a panic attack.
 The symptoms are so severe that it is known to mimic other disorders.
 Even those that have had heart attacks, brain tumors, multiple sclerosis and more have stated that panic attacks are a dead ringer for those very same diseases.
-Take my anxiety test to learn more.
+Take my free 7 minute anxiety test to learn more.

 It's easy to see why that fear exists, after all panic attacks cause: